 Salesforce is well-structured for organizations subject to industry and regulatory compliance standards, such as HIPAA, CMMC, FedRAMP, and SOC 2.

-HubSpot has settings for encrypting Sensitive Data.
+HubSpot has settings to encrypt Sensitive Data.

-A Reddit commenter summarized these differences by saying that Hubspot has a higher floor and Salesforce has a significantly higher ceiling.
+A Reddit commenter summarized these differences by saying that HubSpot has a higher floor and Salesforce has a significantly higher ceiling.

 Extending the CRM Database